 Newcomer Settlement Services

 Our Newcomer Settlement Services program provides various settlement services, language training, and community connection activities to help newcomers to Canada settle into their new community and begin to participate in all facets of Canadian life.

 We offer formal English as a Second Language (ESL) classes, and coordinate volunteers to offer informal language training (one-to-one, small group sessions or Conversation Circles) for anyone wanting to improve their English and make new friends.

-Our friendly and helpful staff look forward to meeting with you and welcoming you into the community.
-Whether you want to come by for a visit or you want to set up an appointment, we look forward to working with you to help you achieve your goals.
+Our friendly and helpful staff look forward to meeting you and welcoming you into the community.
+Whether you want to come by for a visit, join in on our activities, or set up an appointment to meet with staff, we look forward to helping you achieve your goals.

 Please feel free to contact our Settlement staff: